matrix-org/matrix-spec-proposals/proposals/3970-device-scope-txnid.md

 Therefore it could potentially lead to a request being treated as "new" where before it would have been identified as a retransmission and deduplicated.

-However, the evidence suggests that nothing would be impacted in reality.
+However, some evidence has been collated which suggests that nothing would be impacted in reality:

-Some evidences have been collated to support this claim:

-#### 1. Data from the matrix.org Homeserver suggests the change would have no impact
+#### 1. Data from the matrix.org homeserver suggests the change would have no impact

-The matrix.org Homeserver is a reasonable size deployment and could be considered reasonably representative of the diversity of Matrix client.
+The `matrix.org` homeserver is a reasonable size deployment and could be considered reasonably representative of the diversity of Matrix clients.

-The Synapse homeserver that runs matrix.org maintains a `event_txn_id` table that contains a rolling 24 hour window of
+Synapse maintains a `event_txn_id` table that contains a rolling 24 hour window of
 (`user_id`, `token_id`, `room_id`, `txn_id`) tuples.